 Saturn and Jupiter are like the yin and yang of the universe – one sets limits while the other pushes boundaries.
-It’s like a cosmic game of tug-of-war, and we’re all just trying to find our place in the middle.
-Both planets symbolise the delicate balance of civilization.
-It has a way of reminding us that society is just a house of cards.
-When disaster strikes, the social systems that keep us afloat can crumble fast, similarly in our own lives when we don’t have a system in place..
+It’s like a universal game of tug-of-war, and we’re all just trying to find our place in the middle.
+Both planets play a role in the growth and sustainability of civilization.
+It all has a way of reminding us that society is just a house of cards.
+When disaster strikes, the social systems that keep us afloat can crumble fast, similarly in our own lives when we don’t have a system in place.

 In psychological astrology, the planets may be divided into three groups.
 The first group consists of the basic personal factors: Sun, Moon, Mercury, Venus, and Mars.
 These planets show what forces we can consciously direct or modify to some extent.
 These planets characterize the more obvious personality traits and strongest urges in the individual.
 Everyone experiences a sense of individuality and self-identity (Sun), a way of reacting spontaneously based on conditioned responses (Moon), an ability to reason and to exchange thoughts with others (Mercury), a need and capacity for love and close relationship (Venus), and a drive toward action, self-assertion, and sexual experience (Mars).
 Underlying these basic personal factors are the deeper motivational and collective factors symbolized by Jupiter and Saturn.
 Although these two planets can be said to represent specific urges, they also indicate deep states of being experienced as superconscious (Jupiter) or subconscious (Saturn) needs.
 Their collective significance refers to their impact on how one wants to participate in the world at large and in relation to social activities.
 These planets represent the deeper currents of stability, tradition, and safety (Saturn) and future aspirations, sense of adventure, risk-taking, and personal growth (Jupiter).
 Astrology, Psychology, and the Four Elements: An Energy Approach to Astrology and Its Use in the Counseling Arts